VinAIResearch/VinMap/README.md

 We sincerely thank the MIC-VN team for data crawling and labeling.
 We thank Mr. Que Nguyen and his team for their support in testing and deployment.
+The source code is built upon VietOCR and MMOCR.

 ## Contacts